advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 Figure 10-23.
 Achieve better replay speed with binlog_row_image=minimal.

 When using full mode for binlog, MySQL achieves a balanced replay speed of just over 790,000 tpmC.
 Switching to minimal mode, however, increases this speed to over 890,000 tpmC, representing a significant 13% improvement.
-This improvement highlights that setting *binlog_row_image=minimal*—which substantially reduces the binlog size—boosts the replay speed of MySQL secondaries.
+This improvement highlights that setting *binlog_row_image=minimal*â€”which substantially reduces the binlog sizeâ€”boosts the replay speed of MySQL secondaries.
 However, it's important to note that this setting may also pose a risk of incomplete data restoration in certain scenarios.

 ### 10.3.8 Impact of Performance Schema on Replay Performance